 Are you available for an interview?
 Yes.
 Just send me an email, and we’ll arrange something.

 What’s your favourite colour/food?
-Green is my favourite colour.
-I really don’t like orange for some reason.
+Green is my favourite colour (but mustard yellow is great as well).
 I like to eat pizza, and lasagne.
 Which makes me totally unique in the world.
 And fries.

 What else do you do in your spare time?
 I really like staring at the Winsor & Newton’s colour chart for hours and hours.
 I also like to walk about looking at things.
 I love to cook, and am now almost as good as Dad.